Patient education: Down syndrome (Beyond the Basics)

 Behavior — Behavioral and psychological problems are more common among children with Down syndrome than among other children.
 Common disorders include attention deficit hyperactivity disorder, oppositional disorder, and aggressive disorders.
 As many as 7 percent of children with Down syndrome have an autism spectrum disorder.
-(See "Patient information: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)" and "Patient information: Autism spectrum disorder (Beyond the Basics)".)
+(See "Patient education: Symptoms and diagnosis of attention deficit hyperactivity disorder in children (Beyond the Basics)" and "Patient education: Autism spectrum disorder (Beyond the Basics)".)

 Sleep apnea — Up to 75 percent of children with Down syndrome have sleep apnea, a sleep disorder that causes them to intermittently stop breathing while asleep.
 The condition is often tied to being overweight, but, among children with Down syndrome, it happens even when weight is not an issue.
 (See "Management of obstructive sleep apnea in children".)

 Fertility — Women with Down syndrome are usually fertile and may become pregnant.
 If you have a daughter, it is important to educate her about sex and how to take precautions against unwanted pregnancy.
 Nearly all men with Down syndrome are infertile.
 Still, if you have a son, it is important to educate him about appropriate behavior when it comes to sex.

 DOWN SYNDROME DIAGNOSIS